PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 5. Press firmly, working from center outward to avoid bubbles

 I've found that 6mm thickness works perfectly—thick enough for comfort but not so thick it affects stability.
 Skip the cheaper yoga mat options; they'll peel off after a few trips.
 Marine-grade EVA foam might cost more upfront, but it'll last years.
+Many kayakers also report excellent results with 3M adhesive strips made for outdoor stair treads, available in 1.5-inch widths with peel-off backing.

 For smaller dogs, focus on their sitting area.
 For larger dogs who like to move around, I recommend padding the entire accessible deck.
 My friend's Newfoundland needed coverage from bow to stern!
+When kayaking with large dogs, this non-slip surface becomes even more critical as their weight shifts can cause sudden instability on smooth plastic.

 2. Install Kayak Outriggers for Ultimate Stability

 If your dog weighs over 40 pounds or tends to move around a lot, outriggers are game-changers.
 They transformed my nervous friend's kayaking experience with her German Shepherd from white-knuckle rides to relaxing paddles.
+This dog kayak attachment provides lateral stability that makes your vessel feel virtually untippable.

 DIY Outrigger Setup: